Medical Academic Performance Services (MedAPS)

-This month’s CI in Context highlights Assessment Methods Used at US and Canadian Medical Schools, with commentary by Paul McGuire, Associate Dean for Undergraduate Medical Education and Professor and Regents' Lecturer for the Department of Cell Biology and Physiology at the University of New Mexico School of Medicine.
+This month’s CI in Context highlights Clerkship Length in U.S. Medical Schools, with commentary by James Graham, M.D., Associate Dean for Undergraduate Medical Education at the University of Arkansas College of Medicine.

 Issues of Curriculum Inventory in Context (CIIC), are now available to download, review, and discuss in iCollaborative.
 View all CI in Context Issues

 *These Curriculum Reports, based on 2012-2013 academic year Curriculum Inventory data from the spring 2014 upload, are now available.
 More reports will be posted throughout the fall.

 CIR staff will be presenting at various spring and summer conferences.
 Check back often to see additional sessions as conference organizers finalize their programs!
 View Full Schedule

 Please help us understand how you document Academic Levels in the Curriculum Inventory by completing a brief survey.
 Read More and Complete the Survey

 Learn more about CIR and MedAPS through materials from past workshops and information sessions, available on the Training and Webinars page.